Abhilash-Korraprolu/aklib/README.md

 (ii) Cross-validated target mean encoder.\
 <br>

-2. **QuickPlots** allow for the creation beautiful visualisations in one line.
+2. **QuickPlots** allow for the creation of beautiful customisable visualisations in one line.
 It currently consists of:\
 (i) Count plot\
 (ii) Pie chart\
 (iii) Histogram\